-Achieving the Paris goals of limiting the increase in the global average temperature to below 2°c above preindustrial levels, and then to 1.5°c, is essential, but not easy.
-It will require a complete transformation of the way the world produces and consumes energy, as well as radical measures to cut emissions from other key sources such as transport, construction, land use and agriculture.
+Achieving the Paris goals of limiting the increase in the global average temperature to well below 2°C and then to 1.5°C is essential, but not easy.
+The 2022 Intergovernmental Panel on Climate Change (IPCC) report provided an update of the scientific assessment of how this can be achieved through urgent action to reduce emissions across the economy.
+It will require a complete transformation of the way the world produces and consumes energy, as well as radical measures to cut emissions from other key sources such as transport, land use and agriculture.
 It will also require ambitious climate policies from governments.

 We identify, assess, and manage material climate-related investment risks through our ethical investment process.
-All investments are screened according to the 23 principles of our Ethical Charter which is embedded in our Constitution.
-Our investment screening and company engagement guides us to sectors and companies which are aligning their businesses with the transition needed to limit global warming to 1.5 degrees.
-These companies are better positioned to manage many climate-related risks, such as the risk of introduction or increase in carbon pricing.
+All investments are screened according to the 23 principles of our Ethical Charter which is embedded in our constitution.
+Our investment screening and company engagement guides us to sectors and companies which are aligning their businesses with the transition needed to limit global warming to 1.5°C. These companies are better positioned to manage many climate-related risks, such as the risk of introduction or increase in carbon pricing.
 However, the effects of climate change will be felt across the economy and society.
-Higher global warming threatens to disrupt trade and financial markets and carries significant risk of loss to all managed investment schemes.
+Higher global warming threatens to disrupt trade and financial markets and carries significant risk of loss to all investment portfolios.

 Our ethics research team monitors existing and emerging climate-related risks using diverse information sources.
 The team monitors developments in:

-- scientific understanding of the rate and impacts of global warming; - domestic and international climate policy and regulation; - technological innovation in climate mitigation and adaptation.
+- · scientific understanding of the rate and impacts of global warming; - · domestic and international climate policy and regulation; - technological innovation in climate mitigation and adaptation.